zsh-users/zsh-history-substring-search/README.md

 ------------------------------------------------------------------------------

-This script was originally written by [Peter Stephenson][2], who published it to the ZSH users mailing list (thereby making it public domain) in September 2009.
+This script was originally written by [Peter Stephenson][2], who published it to the ZSH users mailing list in September
+2009.
 It was later revised by Guido van Steen and released under the BSD license (see below) as part of [the fizsh project][3] in January 2011.